ciscoheat/HaxeContracts/README.md

 Any class calling `Contract` must implement `haxecontracts.HaxeContracts` (Except when using only `Contract.assert`).

+The whole Contract code generation can be disabled by adding `-D nocontracts` as a compilation flag.
+Also, `-D nocontractwarnings` will disable the warning issued if a `Contract.invariant` call doesn't refer to `this`.

 ## Why "Unit's Bane?"

 Glad you asked!
 Since the downsides of TDD are getting [more and more obvious](http://www.sigs.de/download/oop_09/Coplien%20Nmo1.pdf) (pg.
 6-9), Design by Contract is an alternative that combined with a system architecture like [DCI](https://github.com/ciscoheat/haxedci-example) could be the end of the test-driven reign.
 The massive testing focus we see today is mainly a consequence of fundamental limitations in the software architectural model.
 In testing terms, first we have the Unit level, which quickly becomes a "throw as much input as possible into this class".
 A little bit tedious, don't you think?
 (Could be fun for a discrete math-loving nerd, but let's not be navel-gazing.
 We code mainly for others.)